supagen/supagen/README.md

 Global options:
 -h, --help    Print this usage information.
+--verbose     Print verbose output.

 Available commands:
-  import    Import Supabase table definitions init      Initialize a new Supabase project version   Print the current version of supagen
+  init      Initialize a new Supabase project update    Update Supabase table definitions version   Print the current version of supagen

 Run "supagen help <command>" for more information about a command.